RomainCyr/LTRSP-3589/2_feature_validation/1_easypy/README.md

 > https://pubhub.devnetcloud.com/media/pyats/docs/cli/pyats_logs.html

 ### Bonus - Modify the job file to run the sanity check in parallel on all devices

-Modify the code of the `1_job.py` file to run the `1_sanity_checks.py` script in parallel on all devices.
-Indeed, all sanity checks can be executed independently of each other.
+Modify the code of the `1_job.py` file to run the `1_sanity_checks.py` script in parallel on all devices (feel free to create another python file).

+All sanity checks can be executed independently of each other.
 This is one of the advanced capability of Easypy, it allows to run testscript asynchronously and with better control over each task.

 Instead of using the `run()` method, `Task` objects are created.
 An easypy `Task` is a subclass of a Python `multiprocessing.Process`.
 Using multiprocessing can be quite complex and may require advanced programming skills to deal with resources and data sharing between process.
 For example, we would not advise to run multiple `1_sr_policy.py` test in parallel, as the configuration is being modified and then rollback.
 Nevertheless, when testscript are independent, like sanity checks, and do not rely on shared resources, it is safe to run them in parallel with an Easypy `Task`.

 To launch a testscript, a `Task` object must be first created.
 Instantiating a `Task` object does not create the actual child process, the child process, hence the script, is only launched when the method `start()` is called.
 This method `return` directly, it does not wait for the child process to finish.
 To wait for the child process to finish, the `wait()` method must be called.
 The `max_runtime` argument can be passed to specify a `timeout` to the task, so it does not run forever.